ember-a11y/ember-a11y-testing/README.md

 ### Development Usage

-Usage in development is restricted to applications using Ember 1.13, and up as it relies on the `didRender` hook of a component's life-cycle (a feature only available in versions of Ember with the Glimmer rendering engine).
+Usage in development is restricted to applications using Ember 1.13 and up, as it relies on the `didRender` hook of a component's life-cycle (a feature only available in versions of Ember with the Glimmer rendering engine).